Getting Started

 Step 6.
 View App

-If all goes well, you should see in your command line or terminal the following output.
+If all goes well, you should see in your command line or terminal that the app is awaiting connections.